rjpcasalino/blog_bt/pages/posts/2020-05-10-COBOL:_A_Brief_Introduction.md

 *    Data division
 *    Procedure division

 Our program is simple.
 We're taking data from one file and generating a report that will count and add the presidency number from a sorted listed in our data file.
 The Presidents aren't out of order and Grover Cleveland's nonconsecutive terms are marked.
+The point is to get familiar with COBOL syntax and how simple tasks are handled.
+Find the data file [here](https://gist.github.com/rjpcasalino/de3176eb95cf4083ff0487bc1cdbea41).

 The Identification division contains some program meta data: